clef-men/article_zoo_popl/popl26-reviews-and-comments.md

 > OCaml, rather than trying to build on the Osiris work that you cite,
 > by adding support to concurrency there?

 One aspect to keep in mind is that the present submission represents several years of work.
-To understand this design choice, one cannot compare Zoo to the current state of Osiris as presented at ICFP'25, but rather one should think of the state in which Osiris was a couple years ago.
+To understand this design choice, one cannot compare Zoo to the current state of Osiris as will presented in a few weeks at ICFP'25, but rather one should think of the state in which Osiris was a couple years ago.

-TODO say more.
+(see our answer to Reviewer B for a more detailed technical and project-focus comparison with Osiris.)

 > Doesn't the restriction to a SC memory model undermine the validity of
 > the verification of the data-structures from Saturn, Eio, Picos you